How PK-12 schools are getting back-to-school ready amid mental health crisis

 • Provide a continuum of support to meet student mental health needs, including evidence-based prevention practices and trauma-informed mental health care.

-Learn more about our comprehensive library of evidence-based products that 94% of educators would recommend to others at Kognito.com.
+Learn more about our comprehensive library of evidence-based products that are highly rated by 94% of surveyed educators would recommend to others at Kognito.com/pk-12/.

 Nearly 30% of schools said they made changes to their daily or yearly academic calendars last year.
 Canceling classes and designating “mental health days” for teachers and students was controversial, because it caused stress on families needing to scramble to find care.